gui1117/airjump-multi/README.md

 This will explain some concept about the implementation.
 The most interesting part is integrate nphysics with specs.

+About other way to structure your game:
+* vulkano here can be replaced with more higher level libraries such as ggez, three-rs or piston
+* amethyst does exist, it is a complete game engine and does use specs inside

-Also this repository contains an appveyor script that uses Visual Studio 2013 which is useful to build for old versions of windows.
+(Also this repository contains an appveyor script that uses Visual Studio 2013 which can be useful to build for old versions of windows)

 ## Entity/Component/System (ECS)